Non-separable matrix builders for signal processing, quantum information and MIMO applications: The constructions

-Methods are now developed to design and construct required types of matrices using complete orthogonal symmetric idempotent (COSI) sets.
-Entangled matrices are in general acquired by the designs.
+Methods are now developed with which to design and construct required types of non-separable matrices using complete orthogonal symmetric idempotent (COSI) sets.
 Using COSI sets for constructing series of unitary and paraunitary matrices was initiated in \cite{tedbarry}.

-\begin{proposition} Let $\{E_1,E_2, \ldots, E_k\}$ be a COSI set in $\C_n$. \\ Define $G= $ where each $E_j$ appears once in each (block) row and once in each (block) column.
-Then $G$ is a unitary matrix. \end{proposition} \begin{proof} Take the block inner product of two different rows of blocks.
+\begin{proposition} Let $\{E_1,E_2, \ldots, E_k\}$ be a COSI set in $\C_n$.
+Define $G= \left(\begin{smallmatrix} E_{{11}} & E_{{12}} & \ldots & E_{{1k}} \\ E_{{21}} & E_{{22}} & \ldots & E_{{2k}} \\ \vdots & \vdots & \vdots & \vdots \\ E_{{k1}} & E_{{k2}} & \ldots & E_{{kk}} \end{smallmatrix}\right)$ where each $E_j$ appears once in each (block) row and once in each (block) column.
+Then $G$ is a unitary $nk \times nk$ matrix. \end{proposition} \begin{proof} Take the block inner product of two different rows of blocks.
 The $E_i$ are orthogonal to one another so the result is $0$.
 Take the block inner product of the row, $j$, of blocks with itself.
 This gives $E_{j1}^2+E_{j2}^2+\ldots + E_{jk}^2 = E_{j1}+E_{j2}+\ldots + E_{jk} = 1 (=I_n)$.
 Hence $GG^* = 1 ( =I_{nk})$. \end{proof}

-A block circulant matrix is one of the form $ $ where the $A_i$ are blocks of the same size.
-A reverse circulant block matrix is one of the form $ $ where the $A_i$ are blocks of the same size.
-A circulant block matrix may be transformed into a reverse circulant block matrix by block row operations. \\ For example $ \longleftrightarrow $, where $\longleftrightarrow$ here indicates that one can be obtained from the other by block row operations.
+A block circulant matrix is one of the form $\left(\begin{smallmatrix} A_1 & A_2 & \ldots & A_{n} \\ A_n & A_1 & \ldots & A_{n-1} \\ \vdots & \vdots & \vdots & \vdots \\ A_2 & A_3 & \ldots & A_1 \end{smallmatrix}\right)$ where the $A_i$ are blocks of the same size.
+A reverse circulant block matrix is one of the form $\left(\begin{smallmatrix} A_1 & A_2 & \ldots & A_{n-1} & A_{n} \\ A_2 & A_1 & \ldots & A_{n} & A_1\\ \vdots & \vdots & \vdots & \vdots & \vdots \\ A_n & A_1 & \ldots & A_{n-2} & A_{n-1} \end{smallmatrix}\right)$ where the $A_i$ are blocks of the same size.
+A circulant block matrix may be transformed into a reverse circulant block matrix by block row operations. \\ For example $\left(\begin{smallmatrix} E_1& E_2&E_3 & E_4 \\ E_4& E_1&E_2 &E_3\\ E_3&E_4&E_1& E_2 \\ E_2&E_3&E_4&E_1\end{smallmatrix}\right) \longleftrightarrow \left(\begin{smallmatrix} E_1 & E_2 & E_ 3 & E_4 \\ E_2&E_3&E_4&E_1\\ E_3 & E_4 &E_1& E_2 \\ E_4&E_1&E_2&E_3 \end{smallmatrix}\right)$, where $\longleftrightarrow$ here indicates that one can be obtained from the other by block row operations.
 The one on the left is block circulant and the one on the right is reverse block circulant.

 In particular given a COSI set $\{E_1, E_2, \ldots, E_k\}$, block circulant unitary matrices and block reverse circulant unitary matrices may be formed.
 Note that the block reverse circulant matrix is {\em symmetric} as the $E_i$ are symmetric.